Coy-Z/Coy-Z.github.io/projects/donut.md

 The task in this project was to develop a program that displays a rotating donut in console, using ascii characters.
 On this webpage, I have used javascript to render the program to work in the webpage.
+I attempted this project to study C++ and learn the ropes of the std library.

 You can download the raw C++ file <a href="/files/Donut.cpp" download>here</a>.
 However, the code is displayed below, with descriptive text added throughout.
 For a full rundown, the originator of this project wrote an <a href="https://www.a1k0n.net/2011/07/20/donut-math.html">article</a> describing the in-depth mathematics behind the donut.
 I used some of their pseudocode for inspiration.